confidential-computing/governance/Board Meeting Minutes/CCC Board Minutes 2020-03-12.md

     2. The board approves the Outreach expense for Linux Foundation Creative Design Support Services at a 'PLUS' level for an annual cost of \$15,000.
-No abstentions or objections.
+No objections, no abstentions other than the TAC chair.
 It should be noted that the budget subcommittee chair and budget committee member brought this to the board with the Outreach chair present.